Sensory Supports, Training & Certification - Partner With Fraser

 Fraser Sensory Certified Supports and Training

-Sensory processing difficulties can make ordinary experiences — like going to the dentist, getting a haircut or attending a sporting event — very challenging.
-This can cause individuals and families to miss out on community events and shared experiences.
+Everyday activities like visiting the dentist, getting a haircut or attending events can become daunting, causing individuals and families to miss out on community experiences.

-Fraser Sensory Certified, Supports and Training offers an assortment of sensory components to improve your guests’ experience.
+Fraser Sensory Certified Supports and Training offers an assortment of sensory components to improve your guests’ experience.

-• Sensory kits for self-guided recentering
+• Fraser Sensory Kits for self-guided recentering

 • Schools, clinics, museums, malls and parks to create permanent sensory spaces